-Medication Oversight by a DD Waiver nurse is required in Family Living when a person lives with a non-related Family Living provider; for all JCMs; and whenever non-related DSP provide AWMD medication supports.
+Medication Oversight by a DD Waiver nurse is required in Family Living when a person lives with a non-related Family Living provider; and whenever non-related DSP provide AWMD medication supports.

 - 1. The nurse must respond to calls requesting delivery of PRN medications from AWMD trained DSP, non-related Family Living providers. - 2.
 Family Living providers related by affinity or consanguinity (blood, adoption, or marriage) are not required to contact the nurse prior to assisting with delivery of a PRN medication. - 3.
 Medication Oversight is optional if the person lives independently and can self-administer their medication or resides with their related family.
 If the person resides with their family and it is determined that Medication Oversight is not desired, the family must continue to provide any needed health supports or interventions based on guidance from the Primary Care Practitioner or specialists and all elements of medication administration and oversight are the sole responsibility of the person and their biological family.
 In addition, for Family Living participants the related family must: - a.
-Communicate as needed at least annually, and as needed, for any significant change of condition with the agency nurse. regarding the current medications and the person's response to medications for purpose of accurately completing required nursing assessments. - b.
+Communicate as needed any change of condition with the agency nurse. - b.
 The agency is not responsible for providing a monthly MAR unless the family requests it and continually communicates all medication changes to the Provider Agency in a timely manner to ensure accuracy of the MAR. - 4.
 Medication Oversight is not optional if substitute care is provided by DSP who are not related. - a.
+A MAR is required for the substitute care provider to use.

+DD Waiver Service Standards Effective date November 1, 2023 Page 215 of 321

-A MAR is required for the substitute care provider to use. - b.
-Biological families (by affinity or consanguinity) are encouraged, but not required to use the MAR.
+- b.
+Biological families (by affinity or consanguinity) are encouraged, but not required to use the MAR. - c.

-DD Waiver Service Standards

-Effective date November 1, 2021

-Page 226 of 361

-c.
 DSP who are related families (by affinity or consanguinity) must complete AWMD training.